0xAX/linux-insides/Timers/timers-7.md

 So, let's from the `gettimeofday` system call.

-Impplementation of the `gettimeofday` system call
+Implementation of the `gettimeofday` system call
 --------------------------------------------------------------------------------

 As we can understand from the name of the `gettimeofday`, this function returns current time.
 First of all, let's look on the following simple example: